Product storytelling: beyond the basics

 Implementing digital storytelling in product design

-When Duolingo's owl celebrates your progress or Spotify tells your year's story through music, something clicks.
+When Duolingo’s owl celebrates your streak or Spotify recaps your year in music, it’s not just UX – it’s storytelling through interaction.
 These small, thoughtful moments transform routine interactions into experiences users genuinely look forward to.
 Through smart visual design and carefully crafted messages, great products create a world where every tap, swipe, and click feels meaningful.

 Visual storytelling